odcy/fb-sock-writeup/writeup.md

 the chrome tool decides to display the 'binary message' in base64 format, which imo not very convenient.. so i constantly used base64 to either ascii or hexadecimal convertor for viewing..

-well we want to see what facebook messenger is tossing down the hole that corresponds to sending a sticker.. so i lets look at some of what its sending..
+well we want to see what facebook messenger is tossing down the hole that corresponds to sending a sticker.. so lets look at some of what its sending..

 here is a 2B (2-byte) binary data..
 ```